This blog was originally posted on 8th March 2017 and was updated on 22nd October 2020.

 Every Italian loves their nonna and any bambini in their family.
 Take a baby to Italy and it will be appreciated, have its little cheeks squeezed, and be passed around for cuddles.
 Italian’s love their families, and tend to stay living closer to their extended family than Brits do.
 Of course, families can be annoying, but if they’re close by you can simply pop in every few days or so and catch up, or be fed with nonna’s amazing pasta on Sunday, without having to spend days together.
 It’s a healthier relationship all round.

 To come and experience this lifestyle yourselves, book a relaxing trip to the beautiful Italy.
-Click here for availability.
+Click here to find your perfect Italian holiday!

 *UNESCO summarises the Mediterranean Diet, as follows: ‘The Mediterranean diet constitutes a set of skills, knowledge, practices and traditions ranging from the landscape to the table, including the crops, harvesting, fishing, conservation, processing, preparation and, particularly, consumption of food.
 The Mediterranean diet is characterized by a nutritional model that has remained constant over time and space, consisting mainly of olive oil, cereals, fresh or dried fruit and vegetables, a moderate amount of fish, dairy and meat, and many condiments and spices, all accompanied by wine or infusions, always respecting beliefs of each community.
 However, the Mediterranean diet (from the Greek diaita, or way of life) encompasses more than just food.
 It promotes social interaction, since communal meals are the cornerstone of social customs and festive events.
 It has given rise to a considerable body of knowledge, songs, maxims, tales and legends.
 The system is rooted in respect for the territory and biodiversity, and ensures the conservation and development of traditional activities and crafts linked to fishing and farming in the Mediterranean communities which Soria in Spain, Koroni in Greece, Cilento in Italy and Chefchaouen in Morocco are examples.
 Women play a particularly vital role in the transmission of expertise, as well as knowledge of rituals, traditional gestures and celebrations, and the safeguarding of techniques.’